frieseneggerf/link2lib/PRIVACY_POLICY.md

 The app does not collect, store, or share any personal data.
 No names, emails, IP addresses, or any identifying information of users are accessed or stored.

+A history of links processed via the app is kept for your convenience, this history is never sent off your device and can be cleared in the "History" section.

 ## 2. Proxy Functionality
 The app's primary function is to prepend a proxy URL (manually provided by the user) to academic article links.
 These links are opened using the user's chosen browser or other